 Strategic research priorities

-Integration of catchment and coastal processes
+Integration of catchment, coastal and shelf-sea processes

-Ecosystem conservation and resource management
+Ecosystem conservation and natural resource management

 Research marked by an interdisciplinary approach

 Our research is marked by an interdisciplinary approach which is vital to tackle the pressing and complex challenges that face the world’s population, including global environmental change, biodiversity loss, soil degradation and unsustainable use of natural resources.
 This is integrated with our research into the development of new technologies to address these, and range of other societal, health and industrial needs.
 We have a strong record in knowledge exchange between researchers and stakeholders in the areas of policy and practice, which has led to our research having a high level of impact.

 A notable feature of the College’s research is the high reach and significance of its impact on the economy, welfare, society, public policy, international development, industry and the environment.